END IN MIND

 Other research institutions include 20 national research institutions of the National Academy of Science of Ukraine, such as the B Verkin Institute for Low-Temperature Physics and Engineering, Institute for Problems of Cryobiology and Cryomedicine, State Scientific Institution “Institute for Single Crystals Usikov Institute of Radiophysics and Electronics Institute of Radio Astronomy and others.

-About 26,000 scientists work in these research and development centres.
+About 26,000 scientists work in these research and development centers.

 The city is also home to one of the daring football clubs in Ukraine, the Metallist football club, that plays in the country’s division-one league.
 Numerous other sporting facilities and extra-curriculum activities are readily available in Kharkiv, such as for indoor/outdoor exercises, recreation and fun.